 Take a little drive to these fun places

 Fun and Tasty Adventure Trails in Ohio.
 These tasty and fun trails will take you on an adventure in Ohio.
-You’ll find trails focused on faires, doughnuts, ice cream, tacos, buckeye candy, and covered bridges (as well as several grown-up options).
+You’ll find trails focused on faires, doughnuts, tacos, buckeye candy, and covered bridges (as well as several grown-up options).
 Complete them in a day, or spend the whole summer working through it.
 Several offer prizes for completing the trail, but the reward is the time spent along the way.

 There are several fee-free days at National Parks through the year.